Store meat and produce separately. Wash your hands after using the restroom. Keep hot foods hot and cold foods cold.

 Other often-neglected areas?
 Door handles and walk-ins.
 “The walk-in is a very neutral zone, so it can get overlooked,” says Mills.
 “People are tracking through the kitchen every day, and they’re bringing stuff into the kitchen on their shoes, and they don’t even realize it.
 We clean our walk-in daily – but weekly, it gets a super solid scrub and we change everything out.”

 Embrace Sick Days

-Employees are your last line of defense for preventing foodborne illnesses, though 51 percent of food workers come to work sick, a 2015 study from Alchemy found.
-Sick employees can spread all kinds of bugs, including norovirus—the leading cause of illness from contaminated food in the country, according to the Centers for Disease Control and Prevention.
+Employees are your last line of defense against foodborne illness, though 51% of food workers come into work sick, a 2015 study from Alchemy found.
+Sick employees can spread all kinds of bugs, including norovirus – the leading cause of foodborne illness in the country, according to the Centers for Disease Control and Prevention.

-The Alchemy study also reported that 45 percent of those who come to work sick do so because they can’t afford to lose a day’s wages.
+The Alchemy study also reported that 45% of those who come into work sick do so because they can’t afford to lose a day’s wages.
 If you don’t already, consider offering some paid sick time.

 “You need to create a culture where people are comfortable to say, ‘Hey, something’s wrong.
 I don’t feel well,’” says Morones.
 “Obviously, you’re going to get people that will take advantage of that, but that’s a risk you’re going to have to take.”